Health Promotion Office

 Happy Hour with a Twist

 Get happy for the first Activity Hour of the semester with free food, fun, music, and games!
-Learn about the importance of making healthy choices and win a free shirt by completing the online assessment prior to the event.
+Learn about the importance of making healthy choices and win a free shirt by completing the online E-Chug assessment prior to the event.

-Hypnotic Intoxication, featuring hypnotist Keith Karkut, will amaze you as he studies the powers of the subconscious mind.
-Simply watch or participate in Keith's performance as we learn more about the effects of alcohol in social settings.
+Hypnotic Intoxication will amaze you as a hypnotist studies the powers of the subconscious mind.
+Simply watch or participate in the performance to learn more about the effects of alcohol in social settings.

 Great American Smoke-Out

 There's never been a better time to say goodbye to smoking tobacco.
 Sign a pledge to go COLD TURKEY and receive a free Subway turkey sandwich!
 The Great American Smoke-Out is an annual event created by the American Cancer Society (ACS).